Research Focus: Mito and neuropsychiatric disorders

 Unfortunately it is the case that people with these sorts of disorders aren't often asked about the impact on their mental health.
 This isn't the fault of clinicians, but really the result of a wider medical culture that tends to prioritise physiological symptoms over mental ones.
 So when we started to talk to patients about their mental health issues, we got a strong response, because it validated their experience of disability.

 Treatment of neuropsychiatric symptoms in mitochondrial disease patients is a very under-explored area.
-It's very important to understand more about it, because whilst some of the drugs that psychiatrists might prescribe for, say, bipolar disorder might be helpful and beneficial, other drugs might actually impair mitochondria function in the brain.
-So this is an important area to study and there is a lot to be gained from this study.
+It's very important to understand more about it, because whilst some of the drugs that psychiatrists might prescribe for, say, bipolar disorder might be helpful and beneficial, other drugs might actually impair mitochondrial function in the brain.
+So this is an important area to study and there is a lot to be gained.

 How important is it to include the patient voice in this study?